 By helping your employees by contributing to their student loan repayments using a platform like FutureFuel, you’ll be gaining grateful and loyal staff.
 More employers are realizing that with their employees less concerned about paying off debts, they are putting in more thought to their job and have higher levels of creativity and innovation.

-This is one bandwagon you’ll want to jump on sooner rather than later, as employees are likely to jump ship and work for another company that provides such a highly sought after perk.
+This is one bandwagon you’ll want to jump on sooner rather than later, as employees are likely to jump ship and work for another that provides such a highly sought after perk.

 There are plenty of other ways you can inspire your staff with rewards so put your thinking caps on.